Lesser kestrel: Description

 It is a small bird of prey, 27–33 cm in length with a 63–72 cm wingspan.
 It looks very much like the larger common kestrel but has proportionally shorter wings and tail.
 It shares a brown back and barred grey underparts with the larger species.
 The male has a grey head and tail like male common kestrels, but lacks the dark spotting on the back, the black malar stripe, and has grey patches in the wings.

 The female and young birds are slightly paler than their relative, but are so similar that call and structure are better guides than plumage.
 The call is a diagnostic harsh chay-chay-chay, unlike the common kestrel's kee-kee-kee.
-Neither sex has dark talons as is usual in falcons; those of this species are a peculiar whitish-horn color.
-This, however, is only conspicuous when birds are seen at very close range, e.g. in captivity.
+Neither sex has dark talons as is usual in falcons; those of this species are an unusual whitish-horn colour.
+This is however only conspicuous when birds are seen at very close range.

 Taxonomy

 Despite its outward similarity, this species appears not to be closely related to the common kestrel.
-In fact, mtDNA cytochrome b sequence analysis places it at a basal position with regards to the other "true" kestrels (i.e., excluding the American kestrel and probably the grey African kestrels too).
+In fact, mtDNA cytochrome b sequence analysis places it at a basal position with regards to the other "true" kestrels (i.e., excluding the American kestrel and probably the grey African kestrels as well).
 Its divergence is tentatively placed to around the Miocene-Pliocene boundary (Messinian to Zanclean, or about 7–3.5 mya).
-The morphological similarity with the common kestrel is most puzzling, but still it appears to betray the present species' actual relationships: the lack of a malar stripe seems ancestral for kestrels, and the grey wing colour unites the lesser kestrel with most other Falco species, but not the other true kestrels.
+The morphological similarity with the common kestrel is puzzling, but it still appears to betray the present species' actual relationships; the lack of a malar stripe seems ancestral for kestrels, and the grey wing colour unites the lesser kestrel with most other Falco species, but not the other true kestrels.

+Although currently considered monotypic with no subspecies, a range-wide investigation published in 2025 revealed a deep genetic divide between a southwestern population and a northeastern population, divided by the Caucasus Mountains; the two populations differ markedly in adaptation and ecology, and show only very limited intergradation.
+The two populations also winter separately, with the southwestern wintering in the Sahel region of tropical northern Africa from Senegal east to Sudan, and the northeastern wintering from Ethiopia south to South Africa.